 - Part 3 – Detailed step by step tutorial where I demonstrate and explain my process for preparing and inlaying carbon fiber bars into my guitar neck blanks.
 (Luthiers EDGE Tutorial)

-For more information on the Step By step tutorial, 5 part Carbon Fiber Video Course, or Ebook download, visit this link or click the book to the right.
-Luthier’s EDGE members can also download the full ebook which is available now, and also watch the included 5 part video course.
+For more information on the Step By step tutorial and Carbon Fiber Video Course visit this link or click the book to the right.

 Guitar Neck Design With Carbon Fiber

 There are many different design variations for effectively using carbon fiber.
 The factors that may guide you in finding the best layout for you guitar might include, the neck profile, thickness, string tension, woods used for the neck or fingerboard, and other factors.

 You probably know that we get the best stiffness from a material by making it taller (as opposed to wider).
 So it’s a good idea to use the tallest carbon fiber bars you can that will safely fit within the design requirements of your guitar neck.